DevecorSoft/blog/cn/devecor/blog/notes-github-actions.md

-# Awesome notes of Github actions
+# Effective Github actions

-`11%` of this notes accomplished!
+100 specific ways to write better workflows. `11%` of this notes accomplished!

 There are three kinds of tips: